-The following conditions must be met in order for a privately funded project to be implemented, or constructed, by the Town:
+The following conditions must be met in order for a privately funded project to be implemented:

-- Town staff will prepare a preliminary cost estimate that will include design, permitting, construction and inspection costs. - An additional 15% will be added to the project cost estimate to cover possible "overruns". - The Town and the funding entity will enter into a contract that will specify all of the conditions and responsibilities of each party for completion of the project.
-The contract will also specify the responsibilities and funding for any necessary maintenance activities. - All agreements must be approved by Town Council. - It will be the responsibility of the neighborhood to raise the funds needed to complete the project.
-All funding must be received by the Town before the Town will schedule construction.
-Once the project has been completed, any unused funds will be returned to the funding entity. - If the neighborhood elects to design and construct the project, Town staff will work with the group on the design, review, permitting and construction process that must be followed.
+- All plan development and approval procedures by the Town and the neighborhood must be adhered to - The Town and the funding entity will enter into a contract that will specify all of the conditions and responsibilities of each party for completion of the project.
+The contract will also specify the responsibilities and funding for any necessary maintenance activities. - All agreements must be approved by Town Council. - It will be the responsibility of the neighborhood to raise the funds needed to complete the project. - The neighborhood must design and construct the project, Town staff will work with the group on the design, review, permitting and construction process that must be followed.